eProsima/Discovery-Server/README.md

 #### RTPSParticipantAttributes

 + a new `GuidPrefix_t guidPrefix` member has been added to specify the server's identity.
 This member has only significance if `discoveryProtocol` is **SERVER** or **BACKUP**.
-There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (ote that each octec must be a valid hexadecimal figure).
+There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (note that each octec must be a valid hexadecimal figure).

 In order to receive client metatraffic, `metatrafficUnicastLocatorList` or `metatrafficMulticastLocatorList` must be populated with the addresses that were given to the clients.